nab622/VobSub-To-Ass/README.md

 		subsOutput.append({ 'startTime' : startTime, 'data' : newSubData })

-Next, use `mplayer` to extract the `IDX/SUB` files.
+Next, extract the `IDX/SUB` files.
 We can not use them for the subtitles themselves, because the timing will be wrong.
 However, we do have to use the IDX file to get the palette.
-Once the palette data has been extracted...there is a bug in mplayer that incorrectly reports the palette.
-To fix this, use the following Python code:
+Split the palette data into a list of 16 elements, one element for each color's hexadecimal values.

-Split the palette data into a list of 16 elements, one element for each color's hexadecimal values, then run the `idxToRGB` function below on the palette:
+If you use `mplayer` to perform this extraction, there is a bug in mplayer that incorrectly reports the palette.
+To fix this, use the following Python code, and run the `idxToRGB` function below on the palette:

 def idxToRGB(color):
 	# Apparently IDX files are calculated wrong and are neither RGB nor YUV.
 What a shock, another bug.